varannik/portfolio/README.md

-My Portfolio was created by React framework
+My Portfolio was created by the React framework